-A word that appears more and more nowadays in media is biomodulation.
-Biomodulation is a better descriptive word than low-level laser or LED-therapy for the biological processes stimulated with low energy photon irradiation.
+A word that appears more and more nowadays in the media is biomodulation.
+Biomodulation is a better descriptive name than low-level laser therapy (LLLT) or LED-therapy for the biological processes stimulated with low energy light irradiation.
 With the advancement of low-level lasers and LED’s, it has become more probable that the devices utilizing these technologies also create a thermo reaction (heat reaction).
 With biomodulation this thermo reaction is absent, irrespective of the technology used.

-Photo-biomodulation has become the collective name for what was previously called LLLT, soft laser, cold laser, LED-therapy and cold light therapy.
+Photo-biomodulation (or biomodulation in short) has become the collective name for what was previously called LLLT, soft laser, cold laser, LED-therapy and cold light therapy.
 These names all referred to treatments where no thermo reaction was created.
 The light is only used to stimulate existing chemical reactions in the body.

 Biomodulation, itself, is the process following a photochemical reaction.
 Photochemical reactions can be compared to photosynthesis in plants where the light causes a chemical change when it is absorbed.